This article helps you:

 .
 Adding these group-bys in the reverse order doesn't generate correct results.

-Once set up, there are several options you can use to manage and manipulate your data.
+When you're done configuring the data table, there are several options you can use to manage and manipulate your data.

 Within any cell, click the Options icon to: